genoo-source/wp-gravity-forms-extension/README.md

 == Changelog ==

+2.3.1 - Cleared cache by updating the custom script,styles version number randomly for each page refresh.

 2.3.0 - rebuilt how leadtypes can be mapped within a form as a dropdown, checkboxes, or radio button element -- and choices selected and configured from existing lead types, to help segment your list and specifics for how you can automate your follow-ups or learn more about your audience.